Playing now

 The issue relates to the requirements for the end of period statement (EOPS) and tax payments.

 There’s a requirement to submit the EOPS by 31 January following the end of the tax year.
-The requirement to pay the tax bill and National Insurance contributions don’t change, so might also be due on account by this date.
+The requirement to pay the Income Tax bill and National Insurance contributions doesn’t change, so this will also be due on this date.

 However, if the accounting period has not been completed at that point, the accounts won’t have been drawn up.